Gamle Stavanger

 In the aftermath of World War II, a new city plan was created for Stavanger.
 It included razing most of the old wooden buildings in the city centre and replacing them with new modern structures in concrete.
 One single voice spoke up against this plan, and today it is recognized that Gamle Stavanger owes its existence to Einar Hedén (1916-2001), then City Architect of Stavanger.
-In 1956 the city council voted to conserve part of the old city centre.
+In 1956 the municipal council of Stavanger Municipality voted to conserve part of the old city centre.

 The area selected for conservation was the one considered the least desirable, consisting of small rundown wooden buildings located on the western side of Vågen, the inner harbor area of Stavanger.
 This area has a selection of preserved wood houses dating from both the 19th and 20th century.
 Some of the houses are owned by the municipality, but most are privately owned.
 Over the years the area has changed from seedy to trendy, and today is considered a choice location for the urban-minded with a sense of history.
 Gamle Stavanger has grown such that it now covers more than 250 buildings most of which are small, white wooden cottages.
 The area also includes the Norwegian Canning Museum which displays a typical factory from the 1920s.